How much does it cost?

 Where to Eat?

-The forest has it’s very own refuelling point – the famous Hamsterley Tearoom!
-Open from 10am to 4pm daily throughout the season, the Tearoom serves soup, hot and cold sandwiches, and a range of drinks and home-baked cakes.
+The forest has it’s very own refuelling point – the famous Hamsterley Cafe!
+Open from 10am to 4pm daily throughout the season, the cafe serves soup, hot and cold sandwiches, and a range of drinks and home-baked cakes.
 Groups can be catered for outside these times by arrangement (01388) 488822.

 Outside of the forest, there are a number of places locally to eat in Wolsingham, Witton-le-Wear and Hamsterley.
 The Visit Northumbria website lists a selection of eating establishments in the area.